 I’ve worked with no shortage of students who really believe they want a particular characteristic in a school, only to change their minds once they’ve experienced it.

 With this in mind, the best college search might just have no real, definitive beginning.
 You won’t announce that today is the day you will begin to define their future.
 Instead, you’ll tacitly pop onto a college campus on the way to your grandparent’s house simply because you’re nearby.
 If you enjoy soccer, why not take in a game as a way to get a flavor of a given campus.
 Take advantage of concerts or art exhibits in your hometown and as you travel.
 You will learn about what you like and what you don’t.
 For some, this very exercise may well excite you about college and motivate you to work hard.

 How to choose a college: Other ways to help determine if the shoe fits

 So you want to be an English Major (you could easily replace that with the major of your choice).
-According to College Raptor, there are more than 300 four-year colleges with a large English program, so how do you possibly choose a college?
+According to College Raptor, there are more than 300 four-year colleges with a large English program, so how to choose a college?
 After isolating your geographic region of choice, size, and selectivity, you may still find the list is longer than you can manage.
 You can now look at some nitty-gritty to help you determine which places are best suited for you.

 It’s here that you will want to begin looking at the personality of the college.
 Is the campus very conservative and you consider yourself pretty liberal?
 Is the percentage of students belonging to fraternities and sororities a number that excites you or scares you?